With primary wins, Gov. Abbott is one step closer to education overhaul

-Anti-voucher Republican representatives Travis Clardy, Ernest Bailes, Hugh Shine, Reggie Smith, Steve Allison, and Glenn Rogers lost to challengers who support the idea.
-Representatives Gary VanDeaver, Justin Holland, John Kuempel, and DeWayne Burns will face their challengers in a runoff election on May 28th.
+Anti-voucher Republican representatives Travis Clardy, Ernest Bailes, Hugh Shine, Reggie Smith, Steve Allison, and Glenn Rogers lost to challengers who supported the idea.
+Representatives Gary VanDeaver, Justin Holland, John Kuempel, and DeWayne Burns will face their challengers in a runoff election on May 28.

 “We will continue to help true conservative candidates on the ballot who stand with the majority of their constituents in supporting education freedom for every Texas family and creating a brighter future for all Texans," Abbott said in part after the election.